frontkom/projects-documentation/deploy-staging-main.md

-# Deployment for environments with dev / staging / production
+# Deployment for environments with Development / Staging / Production

 > A note about the main branch.
 The main branch should be `main` in most newer projects.
 Some old projects will use the branch `master`.
 In this document the name `main` will be used from here on out to describe the main branch, so keep that in mind if your project uses the branch `master`.